wp-plugins/icegram/readme.txt

 3. Editing an Icegram campaign - add multiple messages, edit them, targeting rules, full HTML editor, themes and more

 == Upgrade Notice ==
+= 1.9.3 =
+Bug fix release for "Target link" not working.

 = 1.9.2 =
 Shortcode problems solved.
 New anti-spam mechanism for forms.